Frequently Asked Questions

 One of the goals for this group is to create community in the neighborhoods where we live, so we ask that members live in West Seattle, White Center or Burien.
 We like this model because it helps make our growing city feel a little bit cozier.
 Of course, we won't turn anyone away.
 If you want to join us for meetings in West Seattle, you are welcome!

 How do I contribute financially?
-Do I need to pay with a check?
+Can I submit my donation for a corporate match?

 What if I can’t make a meeting?

 It’s ok to miss a meeting!
 You can send your vote by proxy with another member and mail your check.
 However, because part of the mission of this giving circle is to build community with fellow philanthropists, if you find you will miss more than 1 of the 4 meetings in a year, we ask that you reconsider your participation.